rahul-singh04/QuickConnect-chat-app/README.md

 Outcome:

 A fully functional chat application that allowed users to chat in real-time.
 The application was responsive and user-friendly.
 The application was deployed on a hosting service such as Firebase Hosting or Heroku.
-The code was well-organized, documented, and adhered to best practices for React and Firebase development.
+The code was well-organized, documented, and adhered to best practices for React and Firebase development .